-A gas grill—in this case I’m solely referring to liquid propane—has a safety feature built into the gas regulator that is on the tube connecting your bottle of liquid propane to the grill itself.
+A gas grill—in this case, I’m solely referring to liquid propane—has a safety feature built into the gas regulator that is on the tube connecting your bottle of liquid propane to the grill itself.
 This safety valve will not open fully until the gas pressure has equalized between the bottle and the grill.
-If the burners are in the on position, gas is leaving the lines in the grill and this pressure cannot equalize.
+If the burners are in the on position, the gas leaves the lines in the grill, and this pressure cannot equalize.

 Thankfully there is a very simple fix.

 Completely shut the valve on the bottle of propane.

 Turn off all of the burners.
 Check to make sure none of your minions (kids) have turned on the rotisserie you never use or any other accessories.
 Double-check to make sure they are all shut.

 Ensure the lid of the grill is open.

 Open the valve on the bottle of liquid propane fully.

 Do a little dance, hum a little tune.
 Something.
 Anything except turn on a burner.
 If the hose from your bottle of liquid propane is short, you really only need 10 seconds or so unless you are trying to grill when it is VERY cold.
 If you have several feet of hose, you must wait a couple of minutes.

 Now turn on the burner and light the grill.